dunhamjared/adonis-elasticsearch/README.md

 - **@elastic/elasticsearch**: v8.x, v9.x

 > [!NOTE]
 > It is recommended that the `@elastic/elasticsearch` client version matches your Elasticsearch server version (e.g. use client v8 for server v8).
 Language clients are forward compatible (support communicating with greater or equal minor versions).
-For more details, see the [official compatibility documentation](https://www.npmjs.com/package/@elastic/elasticsearch).
+For more details, see the [official installation documentation](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript/installation).

 ## Configuration